 January 13.
 In pre-Christian Ireland, the Feast of Brewing was celebrated about this time

-January 20: Today is the feast day of St. Sebastian, patron saint of gardeners.
-It is also the Eve of St. Agnes’ Day, traditional night for dreaming of your lover.
+January 20.
+The Eve of St. Agnes’ Day, traditional night for dreaming of your lover.

 January 27.
 National Chocolate Cake Day